 There are two decorating trends that have been popular for the last few years in the world of decor that I just can’t get on board with.

 They are succulents and macrame wall hangings.
 I grew up in the 1960’s and 70’s.
 Both of these remind me of my awkward junior high years… no need to bring any of those memories back. :-)

 Even if succulents are not my thing, there is a plant trend I do like… it’s one that is open, airy, casual and relaxed.

 The house plant trend I really like is the simple, but artfully arranged fake greenery branches that are in tall glass vases that you see gracing the pages of Pottery Barn catalogs.

 I have never had much of a green thumb and am fine with using faux or fake flowers and house plants in my house.

-Of course, I prefer the real thing and clip branches from the shrubs and trees around my yard to place in vases, but I can only cut so many branches off each season :-)
+Of course, I prefer decorating and arranging with real fresh flowers and clip branches from the shrubs and trees around my yard to place in vases, but I can only cut so many branches off each season :-)

 Good quality artificial plants, stems, branches and flowers can look just as nice when styled in a realistic way are my second go-to.